 Long-haul delivery routes are rarely on a single highway.
 Our trucks merge on and off highways and can handle the hard to predict merges of other drivers.

 Rush hour.
 Holiday traffic.
 Construction backups.
 Heavy traffic is a normal, yet challenging highway occurrence.
-Our trucks can handle these hard to anticipate moments and optimizing their breaking and acceleration to maximizing fuel efficiency.
+Our trucks can handle these hard to anticipate moments and optimizing their braking and acceleration to maximizing fuel efficiency.

 Without service time restrictions our trucks will be able to run 24/7.
 We’re currently operating at night to test our system’s ability to see and perform in near-complete darkness.